V4Fire/Core/src/core/prelude/object/README.md

 # core/prelude/object

-This modules extends the Object constructor with extra methods, like `Object.mixin`, etc.
+This module extends the Object constructor with extra methods, like `Object.mixin`, etc.